NSombekke/Logic-LLM/blogpost.md

 **Table 1**: A summary of the symbolic formulations and symbolic solvers we use for cateogies of logical reasoning in our study.

-### Experiments
 The performance of three GPT models serving as underlying models for the Problem Formulator of Logic-LM (ChatGPT, GPT-3.5, and GPT-4) is evaluated against two baselines: 1) Standard LLMs, which leverage incontext learning to directly answer the question; and 2) Chain-of-Thought (CoT) (Wei et al., 2022b), which adopts a step-by-step problem-solving approach.
 The performance is evaluated across five logical reasoning datasets. *PrOntoQA* (Saparov and He, 2023)offers synthetic challenges for deductive reasoning, with the hardest 5-hop subset tested. *ProofWriter* (Tafjord et al., 2021) presents problems in a more natural language form under the open-world assumption, focusing on different levels of reasoning depth, with the depth-5 subset chosen for evaluation. *FOLIO* (Han et al., 2022), a challenging expert-written dataset, demands complex first-order logic reasoning. *LogicalDeduction* (Srivastava et al.,2022) from BigBench and *AR-LSAT* (Zhong et al., 2022) present real-world scenarios and analytical logic reasoning questions, respectively.
 Additionally, the effect of the refiner is researched by investigating the accuracy and the executable rates on the FOLIO dataset across different rounds of self refinement.

 <!--The performance of three GPT models serving as underlying models for the Problem Formulator of Logic-LM (ChatGPT, GPT-3.5, and GPT-4) is evaluated against two baselines: 1) Standard LLMs, which use in-context learning to answer questions directly; and 2) Chain-of-Thought (CoT), adopting a step-by-step problem-solving approach.
 The evaluation spans five logical reasoning datasets: PrOntoQA, ProofWriter, FOLIO, LogicalDeduction, and AR-LSAT, each offering distinct challenges.
 PrOntoQA provides synthetic challenges for deductive reasoning, while ProofWriter presents problems in a more natural language form.
 FOLIO demands complex first-order logic reasoning, while LogicalDeduction and AR-LSAT present real-world scenarios and analytical logic reasoning questions, respectively, adding diversity to the evaluation.-->

-### Main results
 Pan et al. (2023) present three main results.
 First, LOGIC-LM notably outperforms standard LLMs and Chain-of-Thought (CoT) across various datasets, showcasing the advantage of integrating LLMs with external symbolic solvers for logical reasoning.
 Second, GPT-4 exhibits superior performance compared to GPT-3.5, especially in standard prompting.
 Logic-LM further improves GPT-4 24.98% and 10.44% for standard prompting and CoT prompting, respectively.
 Third, while CoT generally enhances LLM performance, its benefits vary across datasets, with less substantial or negative effects seen in certain scenarios.
 Additionally, the effectiveness of problem formulation, the robustness of reasoning, and the impact of self-refinement, highlight both the successes and challenges encountered in these areas.

 <!--Pan et al. (2023) report three main results.
 First, LOGIC-LM notably outperforms standard LLMs and Chain-of-Thought (CoT) across various datasets, highlighting the advantage of integrating LLMs with external symbolic solvers for logical reasoning.
 Second, GPT-4 exhibits superior performance compared to GPT-3.5, especially in standard prompting.
 Logic-LM further improves GPT-4 by 24.98% and 10.44% for standard prompting and CoT prompting, respectively.
 Third, while CoT generally enhances LLM performance, its benefits vary across datasets, with less substantial or negative effects seen in certain scenarios.
 Additionally, the effectiveness of problem formulation, the robustness of reasoning, and the impact of self-refinement highlight both the successes and challenges encountered in these areas.-->

 ## <a name="reasons">Reasons for extension</a>
-As outlined in the introduction, the Logic-LM framework relies on three LLMs: ChatGPT, GPT-3.5, and GPT-4.
+As outlined in the introduction, the Logic-LM framework is tested on three LLMs: ChatGPT, GPT-3.5, and GPT-4.
 However, due to their closed-source nature, these models suffer from limited transparency, customization options, and opportunities for collaboration.
 Therefore,  integrating open-source LLMs into the Logic-LM framework would be beneficial, as it increases accessibility, usability and flexibility.

 The authors of Logic-LM pointed out a crucial constraint, stating that “the model’s applicability is inherently bounded by the expressiveness of the symbolic solver” (Pan et al., 2023).
-Currently, only four distinct symbolic solvers are employed, limiting the framework's scope to four specific types of logical reasoning problems.
-This limitation can be mitigated by integrating more symbolic solvers into the framework, as proposed by the authors (Pan et al., 2023).
-Therefore, incorporating an additional solver expands the framework’s capabilities, which is facilitated by the inherent flexibility of its design.
-Moreover, this addition encourages the development of a versatile logic-solving model.
+Currently, the framework utilizes only four distinct symbolic solvers, restricting its scope to four specific types of logical reasoning problems.
+The current solvers in Logic-LM do not facilitate reasoning about temporal aspects, which limits the model's applicability in scenarios where time-based reasoning is essential.
+Therefore we opted to include Linear Temporal Logic into the framework.
+LTL allows for the encoding of formulas about the future of paths, enabling the framework to handle tasks that require an understanding of temporal sequences and future events.
+By integrating LTL into the Logic-LM framework, we can extend its functionality to encompass temporal logic reasoning, thus broadening its applicability and making it a more powerful tool for a variety of logical reasoning tasks.

 AAdditionally, we will reproduce the results of the original paper to investigate its reproducibility.
 As the authors utilized closed-source models, we have opted to reproduce the results on a smaller scale using ChatGPT.